LiamJCates/Programming-Notes/C/Scope.md

 The static Storage Class

+Static storage is specified by prefixing the normal declaration with the word static.

+Static variables are for the private use of the functions in their respective source files, and are not meant to be accessed by anything else.
+The static declaration, applied to an external variable or function, limits the scope of that object to the rest of the source file being compiled

+External static thus provides a way to hide names

+If the two routines and the two variables are compiled in one file then no other routine will be able to access the variables and those names will not conflict with the same names in other files of the same program.

+The external static declaration is most often used for variables, but it can be applied to functions as well.

+Normally, function names are global, visible to any part of the entire program.
+If a function is declared static, however, its name is invisible outside of the file in which it is declared.

+The static declaration can also be applied to internal variables.
+Internal static variables are local to a particular function just as automatic variables are, but unlike automatics, they remain in existence rather than coming and going each time the function is activated.
+This means that internal static variables provide private, permanent storage within a single function.

 The static storage class instructs the compiler to keep a local variable in existence during the life-time of the program instead of creating and destroying it each time it comes into and goes out of scope.
 Therefore, making local variables static allows them to maintain their values between function calls.